A Comparison of Cursed Sequential Equilibrium and Sequential Cursed Equilibrium: Different Concepts of Cursedness in Dynamic Games: Differences Between CSE and SCE

+From the perspective of SCE, the coarsest valid partition that satisfies perfect recall is shown in the middle panel of Figure \ref{fig:signaling_example}, where player 1’s coarsened information set is $P_1 = \{\theta_1, \theta_2\}$ and player 2’s coarsened information set is $P_2 = \{\theta_1A, \theta_1B, \theta_2A, \theta_2B\}$.
+Under this partition, an SCE player 1 incorrectly believes that player 2 will behave in the same way regardless of which message is sent, since all of player 2’s histories are coarsened into a single information set.
+In other words, an SCE player 1 incorrectly believes that his messages are not public histories, which leads to dramatic differences compared to CSE.

+\textbf{Illustrative Example.} To demonstrate how this difference leads to different predictions, we compare $\chi$-CSE and $\phi$-SCE in the simple signaling game depicted in Figure~\ref{fig:signaling_example}.
+For simplicity, we focus on pure-strategy equilibria and use the four-tuple $[(m(\theta_{1}), m(\theta_{2})); (a(A), a(B))]$ to denote a behavioral strategy profile.
+Table \ref{tab:solution_comp} summarizes the sequential equilibrium, standard cursed equilibrium, $\chi$-CSE, and $\phi$-SCE of the game.
+The derivations of $\chi$-CSE and $\phi$-SCE are provided in \ref{appendix:proofs}.

+To analyze this game, we first note that upon observing $B$, it is strictly dominant for player~2 to choose $R$.
+Moreover, since the incentives of the two types of player~1 are identical, there is no separating sequential equilibrium.
+The only pure sequential equilibria are pooling equilibria, in which the two types of player~1 pool at $A$ and at $B$, respectively.
+Lastly, by Proposition~3 of \cite{eyster2005cursed}, these two equilibria are in fact pooling $\chi'$-CE for any $\chi' \in [0,1]$.

+When extending the framework of CE to dynamic games, the publicness of public histories plays an important role, as is clearly illustrated by this game.
+Under $\chi$-CSE, cursed player~1 knows that player~2’s strategy is contingent on the message he sends; that is, player~1 understands that player~2 may behave differently depending on whether he chooses $A$ or $B$.
+Moreover, under $\chi$-CSE, player~1 also knows that player~2 will draw incorrect inferences using the $\chi$-cursed Bayes’ rule, which causes the equilibrium $[(B,B); (R,R)]$ to break down when $\chi$ is sufficiently large.
+We refer readers to the working paper version of ``Cursed Sequential Equilibrium'' \citep{fong2023cursed_working} for a detailed discussion.

-To visualize the effect of PHC, we plot the solutions characterized in Claim \ref{claim:signaling_sce_wo} in Figure \ref{fig:signal_sce_no_phc}.
-In a $(\chi_S, \psi_S)$-SCE, a cursed player 1 would incorrectly believe player 2 would behave the same regardless of which $m$ is chosen.
-As a result, $(\chi_S, \psi_S)$-SCE differs dramatically from $\chi$-CSE when PHC is violated.
-The pooling equilibrium $[(A,A); (L,R)]$ is a $(\chi_S, \psi_S)$-SCE if and only if players are not too cursed about endogenous information, i.e., $\chi_{S}\leq1/3$, while this is a $\chi$-CSE for any $\chi\in[0,1]$.
-Moreover, when players are sufficiently cursed about endogenous information ($\chi_{S}\geq1/3$), there is an additional $(\chi_S, \psi_S)$-SCE $[(B,B); (L,R)]$ which is neither a PBE, a CE nor a $\chi$-CSE.
-Lastly, it is worth mentioning that there exists an knife-edge case that $[(B,A); (L,R)]$ is a separating $(\chi_S, \psi_S)$-SCE if and only if $\chi_{S} = 1/3$.
-Since the incentives of both types of player 1 are perfectly aligned, the existence of such a separating $(\chi_S, \psi_S)$-SCE is unexpected.
+In contrast, under the framework of $\phi$-SCE, cursed player~1 incorrectly believes that player~2 will choose the same action at the off-path information set as at the on-path information set, as player~1 fails to recognize the publicness of his action.
+As a result, when $\phi$ is sufficiently large, there exists an equilibrium $[(B,B); (L,R)]$ that is neither a sequential equilibrium, nor a $\chi'$-CE, nor a $\chi$-CSE.
+This strategy profile is supported as a $\phi$-SCE by cursed player~1’s incorrect perception that player~2 will also choose $R$ at the off-path information set $A$.
+Lastly, it is worth remarking that there exists a knife-edge case in which $[(B,A); (L,R)]$ is a separating $\phi$-SCE if and only if $\phi = 1/3$.
+Since the incentives of both types of player~1 are perfectly aligned, the existence of such a separating $\phi$-SCE is unexpected. $\Diamond$